gooch/sustainable_energy_without_the_hot_air/book.md

 *The Revenge of Gaia: Why the earth is fighting back – and how we can still save humanity.* James Lovelock (2006). © Allen Lane.

 This heated debate is fundamentally about numbers.
-How much energy could each source deliver, at what economic and social cost, and withwhat risks?
+How much energy could each source deliver, at what economic and social cost, and with what risks?
 But actual numbers are rarely mentioned.
-In public debates,people just say “Nuclear is a money pit” or “We have a *huge* amount ofwave and wind.”
-The trouble with this sort of language is that it’s notsufficient to know that something is huge: we need to know how the one“huge” compares with another “huge,” namely *our huge energy consump-**tion*.
+In public debates,people just say “Nuclear is a money pit” or “We have a *huge* amount of wave and wind.”
+The trouble with this sort of language is that it’s not sufficient to know that something is
+huge: we need to know how the one “huge” compares with another “huge,” namely *our huge energy consumption*.
 To make this comparison, we need numbers, not adjectives.

 Where numbers are used, their meaning is often obfuscated by